anibalealvarezs/projectbuilder-package/README.md

 ```
 php artisan migrate:refresh --seed
 ```
-os, in case of failing when turning columns to JSON, ***check manually the tables and transform to json object, and then re-seed***
+or, in case of failing when turning columns to JSON, ***check manually the tables and transform to json object, and then re-seed***

-#### 7. Publish Project Builder's Seeders
+#### 7. Seed the database
-Install these seeds manually
+These are the default seeders in case you want to run them manually
 ```
 php artisan db:seed --class="Anibalealvarezs\Projectbuilder\Database\Seeders\PbCountriesSeeder"
 php artisan db:seed --class="Anibalealvarezs\Projectbuilder\Database\Seeders\PbCitiesSeeder"